 The front end of the website was done primarily with JavaScript, HTML, and CSS.
 In order to reduce the amount of code for the site written in HTML, a templating tool known as Jinja2 was used to write a base template for the rest of the pages.
 This was mainly used to write the main framework of the web page visible to the user, with the details of the specific pages being filled in with more specific code.
 In order to handle requests from the server and make the site more interactive, JavaScript was used to manipulate page actions.
 Some of these would include sending quiz results to the server, changing which tab was open to the user on the home page, and password requirement checks on the signup page.
+The link to the website can be found here: http://jcc117.pythonanywhere.com/.

 Conclusion

 With all of the techniques stated above an interactive website that tutors the user in kanji was developed.
 Its focus primarily lies with motivational tactics used at keeping the user engaged throughout the rigorous process of becoming literate in Japanese.
+Mnemonic devices were also implemented but were made optional due to its polarizing reaction among language learners.
 The presented research gives it some basis for its effectiveness, but its results have yet to be analyzed.
 This site provides a different approach to language studies that will hopefully lead to further research and development into an application that can help even more people study a variety of different languages.

 Works Cited